Chapter 1: The hiring process: how to hire staff

 Recognize the efforts of your employees and direct your attention to how they might improve.
 Provide them with feedback that may be acted on and guide them to the information that they need.

 When evaluating employees, you should make every effort to eliminate any bias.
 Instead of focusing on a single mistake they made in the past or a recent accomplishment, shift your attention to the bigger picture of their performance.

 - Explain why employee evaluation matters

-Take some time to let your employees know why you’re doing performance reviews.
-Explain to them why it matters to you that they perform well and what the impact is on your business if they don’t.
+Spend some time explaining to your workers why you are doing performance reviews and give them the opportunity to ask questions.
+Give them an explanation as to why it is important to you that they do a good job and what the consequences will be for your company if they don’t.